 Geographical Names and the United Nations Declaration on the Rights of Indigenous Peoples

-The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) describes the individual human rights and the collective rights of Indigenous peoples around the world.
-The declaration offers guidance on cooperative relationships with Indigenous peoples based on the principles of “justice, democracy, respect for human rights, non-discrimination and good faith”.
+The United Nations Declaration on the Rights of Indigenous Peoples (the Declaration) describes the individual human rights and the collective rights of Indigenous peoples around the world.
+The Declaration offers guidance on cooperative relationships with Indigenous peoples based on the principles of “justice, democracy, respect for human rights, non-discrimination and good faith”.

-Canada is committed to renewing its nation-to-nation relationship with Indigenous peoples based on the recognition of rights, respect, co-operation and partnership rooted in the principles of UNDRIP.
+Canada is committed to renewing its nation-to-nation relationship with Indigenous peoples based on the recognition of rights, respect, co-operation and partnership rooted in the principles of the Declaration.

 Geographical names are an important component of recognizing, preserving and strengthening Indigenous histories, languages and cultures.
-Article 13 of UNDRIP specifically refers to place names:
+Article 13 of the Declaration specifically refers to place names:

 “Indigenous peoples have the right to revitalize, use, develop and transmit to future generations their histories, languages, oral traditions, philosophies, writing systems and literatures, and to designate and retain their own names for communities, places and persons.”